Izhevsk school shooting: Perpetrator

+Little is known about Artyom's personal life.
+Neighbors stated that in recent years, he always wore black, grew long nails and hair, was unsociable, and often got into conflicts.
+He was known to play computer games and among his friends, was considered a "pro" at Counter Strike.

 According to an email written by Kazantsev 20 minutes prior to the shooting, the attack was not a terrorist incident.

 During the shooting, Kazantsev had a baby monitor with him, one of which he installed on the first floor to hear the police and not get caught.